- Manage VOD schedules for multiple platforms

 - Link images to editorial entitiesTarget images to a specific set of platforms.
 Adjust images with the built-in editor: rotate, flip or crop them to the pixel.
 Drag-and-drop a bunch of images from your computer to quickly upload them.

-- Flexible internationalisation (i18n) supportEnter content titles in different languages: "Star Wars" and "La guerra de las galaxias".
+- Flexible internationalisation (i18n) supportEnter content titles or contributor names in different languages: "Star Wars" and "La guerra de las galaxias".
 Users can then set their preferred content language.

 - Support for trailers in packages